BeyondMicroControl/AsciiCAD/tools/GUI_TOOLS/quadrantUI.md

 2.  **structure/texture** (where that ink sits: edges, orientation, frequency, corners, etc.)

-A workable way to quantise + vote is to treat each glyph as a _little image_ (its raster) and precompute a small set of **features** that match the features you extract from the picture per cell.
+A workable way to quantise + vote is to treat each glyph as a _little image_ (its raster) and precompute a small set of **features** that match the features we extract from the picture per cell.
 Then matching is “nearest neighbor” (or multi-stage voting) with knobs to control what matters.

 1) Treat every glyph as data: raster → features
 -----------------------------------------------